KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 <img src="/assets/v0.11/svsms/VSM_Invalidate.gif" alt="invalidate" />

-This situation results in all of the pages becoming invalid at the same time.
+This situation results in all the pages becoming invalid at the same time.
 If the light is rotating very slowly it may be possible to reuse old data while staggering the updates to improve performance, but this is an open issue I don't have a good answer to right now.
 One approach mentioned in [this Fortnite article](https://www.unrealengine.com/en-US/tech-blog/virtual-shadow-maps-in-fortnite-battle-royale-chapter-4) is that if your scene will have frequent directional light changes, fine tune shadow rendering to prioritize page rendering performance.
-One way would be reduce the virtual resolution: drop to 8K or 4K.
-Another is to adopt a meshlet-based rendering pipeline to reduce the amount of pages each object overlaps (improves culling potential).
+One way would be reducing the virtual resolution: drop down to 8K or 4K.
+Another is to adopt a meshlet-based rendering pipeline to reduce the nunmber of pages each object overlaps (improves culling potential).

 ### Dynamic Objects